What trends are there in the literature? Literary directions (theoretical material)

 Novel

-fantasy story
+Fantastic story

 Aesthetic and theoretical canons of romanticism

-escape to the world of fantasy;
+escape into the world of fantasy;

 travel, road concept.

-Hero concept:
+Hero Concept:

 the hero is always in conflict with the surrounding reality;

-aesthetic purposefulness towards an unattainable ideal.
+aesthetic determination towards an unattainable ideal.

 Speech style of a romantic work:

-ultimate expression;
+extreme expression;

-abundance of characters.
+abundance of symbols.

 Aesthetic categories of romanticism: